ahmeddxfouad/Udagram/README.md

 - A RDS database running Postgres.

-- A S3 bucket for hosting uploaded pictures.
+- A S3 bucket for Static Web Hosting.

+-A S3 bucket for the back-end service documents.

 ```